DKhorkov/plantsCareTelegramBotDeploy/README.md

 task -d scripts network -v
 ```

-To run all microservices and theirs dependencies in
-docker, use next command (twice due to migrations work logics):
+To run bot and its dependencies in docker, use next command (twice due to migrations work logics):

 ```bash
 task -d scripts up -v
 ```

-To stop all microservices and theirs dependencies,
-use next command:
+To stop bot and its dependencies, use next command:

 ```bash
 task -d scripts down -v